-In comparison to San Francisco as a whole, Bayview-Hunters Point is home to a larger proportion of residents of color, youth, seniors, and financially burdened households.
+In comparison to San Francisco as a whole, the Bayview is home to a larger proportion of residents of color, youth, seniors, and financially burdened households.
 However, there are large variations in socio-economic characteristics between neighborhoods, especially in relation to racial demographics.